junxit/us-congress-bills-112/metadata.md

 - 2011-07-07 — Placed on the House Calendar, Calendar No. 51.
 - 2011-07-07 — The House Committee on Rules reported an original measure, H. Rept.
 112-138, by Mr. Sessions.
 - 2011-07-07 — The House Committee on Rules reported an original measure, H. Rept.
 112-138, by Mr. Sessions.
+- 2011-07-08 — Considered as privileged matter. (consideration: CR H4757-4762)
+- 2011-07-08 — Considered as unfinished business. (consideration: CR H4772-4773)
+- 2011-07-08 — DEBATE - The House proceeded with one hour of debate on H. Res.
+340.
+- 2011-07-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-07-08 — On agreeing to the resolution Agreed to by the Yeas and Nays: 269 - 146 (Roll no. 533). (text: CR H4757)
+- 2011-07-08 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+340, the Chair put the question on adoption of the resolution and by voice vote announced that the ayes had prevailed.
+Mr. McGovern demanded the yeas and nays, and the Chair postponed further proceedings on adoption of the resolution until later in the legislative day.
+- 2011-07-08 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 269 - 146 (Roll no. 533).(text: CR H4757)
+- 2011-07-08 — The previous question was ordered without objection. (consideration: CR H4762)